-There’s a reason BACtrack’s S80 Professional Breathalyzer made it to the top of our list: It's one of the most accurate personal breathalyzers on the market.
+There’s a reason why BACtrack’s S80 Professional Breathalyzer made it to the top of this list: it's one of the most accurate personal breathalyzers available.
 This smart gadget delivers results in just 10 seconds and comes packed with a discreet case to protect it from prying eyes.

-The BACtrack professional breathalyzer has been specially designed to be user-friendly thanks to its one-touch technology.
+The BACtrack professional breathalyzer is user-friendly thanks to its one-touch technology.
 The biggest benefit of this device is its impressive accuracy that’s within 0.0000 to 0.4000 percent.
-It is capable of maintaining this level of accuracy even when the device is used repeatedly within a short timeframe.
+It is capable of maintaining this level of accuracy even when it is used repeatedly within a short timeframe.
 The breathalyzer features fuel cell sensors that are capable of lasting for thousands of tests.
 BACtrack offers a one-year warranty with every purchase of this device.

-A significant drawback to this device is that it requires recalibration once every year.
-However, this is a small price compared to DUI fines.
-At 2.3 x 0.8 x 4.8 inches, the body of the device is rather large.
+A significant drawback to this device is that it requires recalibration once a year.
+However, this is a small price compared to a DUI fine.
+In addition, at 2.3 x 0.8 x 4.8 inches, the body of the device is rather large.
 This breathalyzer is also quite pricey compared to other devices on the market.

-When looking for a good breathalyzer, it's always a good idea to get one that rivals models used by law enforcement officials or hospitals.
+When looking for a good breathalyzer, it's a good idea to choose one that rivals models used by law enforcement officials or hospitals.
 Fortunately, this is what the BACtrack Trace portable breathalyzer does.
-It is an approved alcohol screening gadget and is even listed by the FDA as a medical device.
+It is an approved alcohol screening gadget and is listed by the FDA as a medical device.

-The Trace breathalyzer is so good that it is capable of detecting traces of alcohol in your system and has a high accuracy level up to the third decimal place.
+The Trace breathalyzer is so good that it is capable of detecting tiny traces of alcohol in your system.
+It also has a high accuracy level up to the third decimal point.
 This portable breathalyzer is compact enough to fit in your purse or pocket.
-Carrying this device will be no hassle at all.
+Carrying this device is no hassle at all.

 After blowing into this alcohol detector, users will receive the results in no more than 15 seconds.
 The BACtrack Trace is supplied with AAA batteries that can last for several hours.
-These batteries rarely need to be replaced.
 Apart from storing information from the last 10 BAC results, it has adjustable warning levels.

 The BACtrack Trace professional breathalyzer is incredibly easy to use.
 Once powered on, the user is only required to blow into the device.
 It also features extra mode features that help the user to further customize the device for better usage and accuracy.